nathanielrb/time-in-microKanren/paper.md

 # Calculating Deltas With Incremental Search

 Now we turn to a practical application, and see how temporal µKanren can be used to implement a simple data store with temporally-aware incremental search.
+The full code is presented in the following section.

 The motivation is as follows.
 In distributed systems such as a microservice architecture, we often want to send push updates based on *deltas*, or entries that have been  added to or removed from the database.
 In practice, this often means having a service that indiscriminately pushes all deltas to interested subscribers;  it is then the responsibility of each subscriber to filter the deltas and determine which, if any, are relevant to its own operations.

 If we can calculate deltas to specific queries, however, this whole process can be greatly refined.
 Here we describe how an RDF database (triple store) can be implemented using temporal µKanren as its query language, that calculates deltas.
 By using the `next` constructor and a simple system of incremental indexes, we can store the final search positions for a query.
 Running a query will return both the current results and a delayed stream that when advanced will continue searching at the previous search-tree's leaves.
 Therefore, advancing the delayed stream after the database has been updated will return solutions that have been added to, or subtracted from the solution set.
-The full code is presented in Appendix B.

 An RDF database stores semantic facts, or triples,^[Here we will only consider triples, though triple stores actually store quads, with the addition of the *graph*.] made up of a subject URI, predicate URI, and object URI or literal.